ranczlab/Galloni.etal.2020/README.md

 # Data and models of length-dependent Ca<sup>2+</sup> electrogenesis in layer 5 pyramidal neurons

 Files for the submission Galloni et al 2020 including code to reproduce major figures featuring models of L5 neuronal biophysics.
-Files for the submission Galloni et al 2020 including code to reproduce major figures featuring models of L5 neuronal biophysics.

 The code is split between three folders: